arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 We are happy to announce that we are **introducing Arcus Observability allowing you to empower your applications with a variety of essential features to run operable platforms**!

-- **Go beyond traces, use telemetry types that are most suited!**
+- **Go beyond traces, use most suited telemetry types!**
 - **Correlate your telemetry out-of-the-box**
 - **Empower your telemetry** with automatic enrichment and contextual information
 - **Support for structured logging**

 ## Extend instead of reinvent

-There are a variety of libraries out in the wild which try to fix one or more of the goals we have but we've decided not to go that route and heavily invest on extending what is in the community already!
+There are a variety of libraries out in the wild which try to fix one or more of the goals we have but we've decided not to go that route and heavily invest in extending what is in the community already!

 That's why we've decided to: